CutieJi/my-section/README.md

 ## Preview

-Check out the live version here: [Rogue Vandals](https://bscs1a.netlify.app).
+Check out the live version here: [BSCS-1A](https://bscs1a.netlify.app).

 ## License